bahmutov/color-pusher/docs/use.md

 var app = angular.module('my-app', ['color-pusher']);
 ```

+### Intermediate

-You can pass initial list of selectors and colors to the widget
+> pass initial list of selectors and colors to the widget

 ```html
 <color-pusher